bsstahl/BienOblige/docs/datadictionary/ActionItem.md

   * *bienoblige:origin* (optional) - A reference to the original **ActionItem** that led to its creation.
 This is used to trace the lineage of work.
 Typically, this field is omitted or null, but it is populated when a new **ActionItem** is generated from an existing one, such as when a quality check fails on the original **ActionItem** and rework is required.
   * *bienoblige:priority* (optional) - a value indicating the importance of the work.
   * *bienoblige:status* (optional) - the current state within the lifecycle of the *ActionItem*.
 Defaults to `https://bienoblige.com/ns/status#Incomplete` on creation.
+  * *bienoblige:target* (optional) - An object representing the entity on which the work is to be performed
   * *bienoblige:effort* (optional) - an object specifying the type and amount of effort required to complete the work.
 Prior to the completion of the task, this may be a projected or standard value.
 After the task is completed, it may be modified to an actual value but that is not required.
 Whether the value represents a standard, expected, or actual value is identified within the object.
   * *bienoblige:updatedBy* (optional) - a reference to the **Actor** that last updated the **ActionItem**.
 This is used to track the history of changes to the work.
 If supplied, it should correspond to the date and time specified in the *updated* field if there is one.
 * Custom Lifecycle Event Handlers